 CARE’s Regional Director for Latin America & the Caribbean, Tatiana Bertolucci and Senior Director for Sexual, Reproductive, & Maternal Health, Christine Galavotti, will be deep diving into why women are disproportionately affected by poverty and how CARE is tackling gender inequality through economic empowerment and health.

 CWN in Action

-Past CWN-NY supported projects include girls’ education in Afghanistan, microfinance initiatives in Mozambique, and girls’ vocational and educational programs in Guatemala.
+Past CWN-NY supported projects include addressing gender based violence in Ecuador, girls’ education in Afghanistan, microfinance in Mozambique, and girls’ vocational and educational programs in Guatemala.